Scott Quigg

 Scott Quigg (born 9 October 1988) is a British former professional boxer who competed from 2007 to 2020.
-He held the WBA super-bantamweight title from 2013 to 2016, and the British super-bantamweight title from 2011 to 2012.
+He held the World Boxing Association super-bantamweight title (Regular version) from 2013 to 2016, and the British super-bantamweight title from 2011 to 2012.

-Personal life
+Early life

 Quigg started his fight career as a child practising Muay Thai boxing at GFC Muay Thai in Bury.
 After receiving a lot of attention and being tipped as a future champion in the sport, Quigg had one adult fight at professional rules in Muay Thai scoring a win, before taking the decision to change disciplines and focus his talents towards amateur boxing.